- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 Keep Modest at All Costs, Show your Application as “Complimentary”

-In order to be attractive to prospects, best of breed vendors tend to downplay (to clients) the degree to which their applications can replace the functionality within the ERP systems.
+To be attractive to prospects, the best of breed vendors tend to downplay (to clients) the degree to which their applications can replace the functionality within the ERP systems.

-This means that companies often get poor information about where specialized applications should be used versus where ERP functionality should be used.
-These best of breed vendors prominently display logos on their websites that show they are compatible or have adapters with the major ERP based software vendors.
+This means that companies often get inadequate information about where specialized applications should be used versus where ERP functionality should be applied.
+These best of breed vendors prominently display logos on their websites that show they are compatible or have adapters with the significant ERP based software vendors.

 My View on This Strategy